mikecamilleri/exercises-go/autocomplete/README.md

 ### 1. The Datastore

 The words and their counts are stored in memory in a "trie" data structure.
-I thought that a tree data structure would be a relatively straightforward and very fast way to store the words and values, so I did a quick Google search which turned up the Wikipedia page for [trie](https://en.wikipedia.org/wiki/Trie) which I used as reference.
+I thought that a tree data structure would be a relatively straightforward and very fast way to store the words and values, so I did a quick Google search which turned up the [Wikipedia page for trie](https://en.wikipedia.org/wiki/Trie) which I used as reference.
 I decided to mark the end of words (and store their count) in the tree using a `wordCount` field on the node.

 ### 2. The Word Extractor

 The word extractor is run as a goroutine and emits words on a channel.
-Words are extracted from a plain text file by first using "scanning" the file for words (whitespace delimited), each word is then "cleaned" and finally sent out on the channel.
+Words are extracted from a plaintext file by first "scanning" the file for words (whitespace delimited), each word is then "cleaned" and finally sent out on the channel.
 I had to make some decisions regarding what a "word" is, which are described in the comments.
 With more work, the extraction and cleaning could likely be made more efficient.

 ### 3. The HTTP API